wuxingogo/WuxingogoExtension2018/README.md

 * Animation extension(include fbx animation).
 * Batching Replace Shader.
 * A playmaker extension.
-* Generate C# Script in Editor(CodeDom).
+* The Editor Window of generate C# code(CodeDom).
 * Find reference Texture from UI.
-* A Simple FSM with Editor.
+* The Editor Window of Fsm.
-* Quick checking Database in editor window.
+* The Editor window of set Database.

 ##Usage